QEDBENCH: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs: Discussion

-\textbf{Rubric Insensitivity and Cognitive Limits.} Our ablation study challenges prompt engineering as a solution.
-The failure of pedagogical constraints to significantly alter alignment metrics supports the hypothesis of \textit{Rubric Insensitivity} (see \cref{app:rubric_inertia_heatmap}): a model's evaluation capability is bounded by its internal representation of mathematical rigor, which proves remarkably resilient to explicit negative instructions.
-Our empirical observation of Rubric Insensitivity aligns closely with recent theoretical evaluations.
-Recent scale-impact studies \citep{li2026grading} demonstrate that human-LLM alignment is highly volatile across rubric formats and that strict negative constraints frequently fail to override internal priors.
-Furthermore, \citet{krumdick2025nofreelabels} proved that an LLM judge fundamentally fails to provide reliable evaluation signals on problems that exceed its own cognitive solving capabilities.
-Because a model's evaluation capacity is strictly bounded by its internal world model rather than its context window, future alignment requires process-based supervision rather than increasingly complex prompt engineering.
+\textbf{Rubric Insensitivity.} Our ablation study challenges prompt engineering as a sufficient fix.
+The weak effect of pedagogical constraints supports \textit{Rubric Insensitivity} (see \cref{app:rubric_inertia_heatmap}): a model's evaluation behavior is bounded by its internal representation of mathematical rigor, not only by its context-window instructions.
+This aligns with recent evidence that human-LLM alignment is volatile across rubric formats \citep{li2026grading} and that an LLM judge fails on problems exceeding its own solving capability \citep{krumdick2025nofreelabels}.

-\textbf{Limitations.} Our study is limited by static expert ground truth, which may exclude valid non-standard proofs, and by its focus on English-language reasoning.
-We also acknowledge a potential ``self-preference bias,'' as \texttt{GPT-5.2 Pro} was utilized in synthesizing the final expert rubric criteria, which may positively skew its own evaluation scores.
-However, the rubrics are not identical to what GPT-5.2 Pro would produce on its own since we asked our expert evaluators to iteratively modify the rubrics to match their evaluation.
-Additionally, while we identify sycophancy in reward models, quantifying the downstream ``poisoning effect'' of training on these signals remains future work.